modsognir/kobayashi/README.md

 Once done, `git add .` and `git commit` and then `rake deploy` as normal to push the code to both your own private blog repo and heroku.

+## Contributing

+Pull requests greatefully accepted.

+If you see anything you can do better, have a killer feature (though I'm trying to keep Kobayashi as light as possible) or have a bug you've found you'd like to crush, please fork, create a branch, write some tests to demonstrate it really works and then send in your ull request.

+In particular, if you're an awesome designer and can whip up a default design for Kobayashi to use (particularly a mobile responsive one), I'd love to hear from you.

 ## Thanks To...

 Everyone who wrote a bit of great blog software before me, from the